gamedevpl/www.gamedev.pl/games/nukes/docs/design/game/entities-and-mechanics.md

 ## States
 - States can be player-controlled or computer-controlled.
 - Each state has a unique name.
+- Each state has a strategy towards other states, which can be NEUTRAL, FRIENDLY, or HOSTILE.

 ## Cities
 - Cities are assigned to states and have populations.